Save Money by Reusing Greywater

 Ways to Use Greywater

 Greywater can be used to water your indoor and outdoor plants.
-It can also be used to flush toilets.
+It can also be used to flush newer toilets.
 Just pour a bucket of greywater into the bowl, and the toilet will flush without the use of any fresh water.
+This will save you up to 1.6 gallons of water per flush.
+How to Convert Any Toilet to a Low-Flow

 Greywater Safety Tips

-1. Water from toilets and dishwashers should never be reused.
+- Water from toilets and dishwashers should never be reused due to contamination from fecal matter, grease and oils.

-3. Water that is contaminated with bleach and other harsh chemicals should not be used on plants.
+- Water that is contaminated with bleach and other harsh chemicals, like salt and boron should not be used on plants.

-5. Do not use greywater on edible plants.
+- Do not use greywater on edible plants.
+Set up a rain barrel to water anything you plan to eat.

-1. To eliminate concerns about the presence of chemicals in your greywater, switch to plant-based, phosphate-free cleaners for all of your household needs.
+- To eliminate concerns about the presence of chemicals in your greywater, switch to plant-based, phosphate-free cleaners and shampoos for all of your household needs.

-2. Some areas have rules about how greywater can be collected and used.
-Check with your local government before using greywater outdoors or before setting up a greywater system.
+- Some areas have rules about how greywater can be collected and used.
+Check with your local government before using greywater outdoors, or before setting up a greywater system.
+Some towns consider kitchen sink water to be blackwater, and prohibit its use.

 Why Bother with Greywater Collection?

 According to OasisDesign, greywater makes up 50-80% of the waste water that leaves our homes.
-Just think how much your water bill would shrink if you started using that water twice.
+Just think how much your water bill would shrink, if you were to start using that water twice.